Purpose

 |---|---|

-| ADD [COLUMN] | Adds a column, including generated columns. |
+| ADD [COLUMN] | Adds a column.
+Generated columns are supported. |

-| [FIRST | BEFORE | AFTER column_name] | Specifies the position of the added column as the first column of the table or before/after the column_name column.
-At present, OceanBase Database only supports setting the position of a column in the ADD COLUMN syntax. |
+| [FIRST | BEFORE | AFTER column_name] | Specifies the position of the new column.
+The new column can be the first column of the table or located before or after the column_name column.
+Currently, OceanBase Database only supports setting the position of a column in the ADD COLUMN clause. |

 | CHANGE [COLUMN] | Modifies the column name and column definition.
-It supports only extending the length of specific character data types, such as VARCHAR, VARBINARY, and CHAR. |
+Only the length of specific character data types (VARCHAR, VARBINARY, CHAR, etc.) can be modified. |

 | MODIFY [COLUMN] | Modifies column attributes. |